whugue/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

 1) mkdir -p dir 1/dir 2: Make nested directory (2 in 1).
 Use -p option to create multiple (nested) directories in one command!
-2) cd dir 1:             Move down into directory 1.
-Can use dir 1/dir 1 to move down multiple directories.
+2) cd .. : Move UP a directory.
+Use ../.. to move up multiple directories

-cd .. :                     Move UP a directory.
-Use ../.. to move up multiple directories ls <path> :                 Prints contents of directory at <path> within working directory. (ls alone prints WD contents). rmdir <dir> :               Delete directory.
-MUST BE EMPTY! rm -rf <dir> :              Delete directory and all contents.
-Directory does not have to be empty :) mv <file path>  :           This is command is terribly named.
-It does not move the file, it merely renames it. pushd <dir>:                Go down to <dir>, but "back burner" current location for later
+3) ls path: Prints contents of directory at path within working directory. (ls alone prints WD contents).
+4) rmdir dir: Delete directory.
+DIR MUST BE EMPTY!
+5) rm -rf dir: Delete directory and all contents.
+Directory does not have to be empty.
+6) mv file path: This is command is terribly named.
+It does not move the file, it merely renames it.
+7) pushd dir: Go down to dir, but "back burner" current location for later
-popd:                       Return to "back burnered" directory cp -r <dir 1> <dir 2>:      Copy <dir 1> to <dir 2> within same working directory ("r"="robocopy")
+8) popd: Return to "back burnered" directory
+9) cp -r dir 1 dir 2: Copy dir 1 to dir 2 within same working directory ("r"="robocopy")
-<code 1> | <command>:       Performs command on output produced by code 1 (e.g. "Pipes" output to command).
+10) code 1 | command: Performs command on output produced by code 1 (e.g. "Pipes" output to command).
-grep <keyword> | <file>:    Search for keyword within a specific file.
+11) grep keyword file: Search for keyword within a specific file.

 ---